 (e) 65 miles an hour on the interstate system

 This law is in place because excessive speeding is dangerous by itself, and when combined with impaired driving it could be extremely reckless.
-The NHTSA states that about 30% of all fatal auto accidents.
 As a result, the penalties for speeding and driving while intoxicated are greater than either offense would be on its own.
 Under RSA 265-A:18 I (b) the penalties for aggravated DWI include:

 - Class A misdemeanor criminal charges